culvertsoft/mgen/README.md

  * The MGen Binary format Serializer
  * The MGen JSON format Serializer

-You can of course modify, extend and/or replace these yourself.

 #### The MGen Visual Designer

-If you prefer graphical tools instead of command line, we are also working on a visual data model editor.
+We are also working on a visual data model editor.

 ### Performance